 NAME

 ADDRESS

 DATE

 TERM(S) ATTENDING SMBI: 1st 2nd 3rd 4th 5th WATER

 Student: Please keep this copy for your records.
 THANK YOU!

 STUDENT PLEDGE

 I appreciate the opportunity to attend SMBI as a student.
-T de by and promote the rules and standards set forth in this hand It is my intention to have an experience of spiritual growth a lbook. •
+Therefore, I will do my best to abide by and promote the rules and standards set forth in this handbook.

-schere of SMRI by my personal conduct
+It is my intention to have an experience of spiritual growth and to enhance the spiritual atmosphere of SMBI by my personal conduct.